justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 tags: [software, git]
 ---

-> Given enough eyeballs, all bugs are shallow. -Linus' Law

 Pull Requests (or PRs) are a tango between two parties; the code author and the code reviewer which I will simply refer to as the 'author' and 'reviewer' in the remainder of this article.
 In a pull request, the author has provided code to